 To find out more about Lappa Valley click here.

 Did you enjoy this post?
 If you’re looking for some more days out reviews, then you can find ones on here.
 Try Camel Creek Adventure Park, Springfields Fun Park, Paulton’s Park and Farmer Palmer’s Farm Park.
 And if you want to know more read Cornwall With Kids.
-Or if you’re going further afield check out this Days Out in Kent post.
 If you want some ideas for UK family holidays, check out my Travel Section.
 And if you want to read some of my funny parenting rants, which is really what this blog is all about, go to Mum Life.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.